Definition

 0.25 mg/lb orally every other day, three doses

-If no response or poor response to one of the above medications, or if illness or symptoms advance to include middle to inner ear infection, or lower respiratory infections, medications such as azithromycin (zithromax), chloramphenicol, or combination therapy such as enrofloxacin (Baytril) and doxycycline, azithromycin (zithromax) and doxycycline, or the addition of an aminoglycoside (like gentamicin), can be instituted.
+If no response or poor response to one of the above medications, or if illness or symptoms advance to include middle to inner ear infection or more serious lower respiratory infections medications such as: azithromycin (Zithromax), chloramphenicol, or combination therapy such as enrofloxacin (Baytril) plus doxycycline, azithromycin (Zithromax) plus doxycycline, or the addition of an aminoglycoside (like gentamicin), can be instituted.

-The following treatment regimen for advanced or more serious respiratory illness with Mycoplasma as the suspected agent has been used with great success by Dr. Michael Hutchinson:
+The following treatment regimen, for moderate, advanced or more serious difficult to treat respiratory illness with Mycoplasma as the suspected agent, has been used with great success by Dr. Michael Hutchinson:

 8 mL sterile saline